Page cover

 Lower Bound - Minimum Number of Projects

-This corresponds to the case where the reward amount, RRR, is at its maximum, i.e., for long-term projects.
+This corresponds to the case where the reward amount, RR, is at its maximum, i.e., for long-term projects.

 For simplicity, let's say this is a half-year reward.